Olesia Buiakova M.D., Ph.D., Chief Scientific Officer, is responsible for pre-clinical compound and target validation programs.

 Olesia brings to Invivotek over 14 years of experience in pre-clinical project management and business development for pharmaceutical and biotechnology companies.
 Prior to joining Invivotek, Olesia was Director of the Pre-clinical contract research group at Taconic Biosciences (formerly Xenogen Biosciences).
 She possesses 20 years of experience in physiological and behavioral evaluation of test therapeutics in mice and rats and in target validation studies with genetically engineered rodents.
 At Xenogen Biosciences, she spearheaded the development of a unique high through-put platform for phenotypic screening of mutant mice for early assessment of target indication and liabilities.
 Dr. Buiakova completed her post-doctoral training at the Hoffmann La Roche Institute for Molecular Biology and served as a junior faculty at Columbia Genome Center at Columbia University.
 Dr. Buiakova received her M.D. from the Russian State Medical University in Moscow, Russia and a Ph.D. in Molecular Biology from the Institute for Molecular Genetics (Russian Academy of Sciences, Moscow).

-Michael has 25 years of experience in biomedical research with in vivo systems and joined Invivotek from Taconic Biosciences (previously Xenogen Biosciences), where he directed commercial projects for the characterization of pre-clinical test therapeutics and genetically modified rodents in the Metabolism and Neurosciences fields.
-During his career, Michael evaluated phenotypes of over 100 different genetically modified mouse lines and many dozens of pre-clinical test therapeutics, has served as an invited speaker (to “Animal Models and Their Value in Predicting Efficacy and Toxicity” New York Academy of Sciences Sept.
-15-16, 2011) and has been interviewed for “Genetic Engineering & Biotechnology News” and the “MIT Technology Review”.
-Dr. Hayward received his Ph.D. in Biology from Columbia University in New York, NY.
+Michael has 25 years of experience in biomedical research with in vivo systems and joined Invivotek from Taconic Biosciences (previously Xenogen Biosciences), where he directed commercial projects on the efficacy of pre-clinical test therapeutics and characterization of genetically modified rodents in the Metabolism and Neurosciences fields.
+During his career, Michael evaluated phenotypes of over 200 different genetically modified mouse lines and over a hundred pre-clinical test therapeutics, has served as an invited speaker to “Animal Models and Their Value in Predicting Efficacy and Toxicity” New York Academy of Sciences (2011), Singapore Association of Laboratory Animal Sciences (SALAS) Annual Meeting (2013) and has been interviewed for “Genetic Engineering & Biotechnology News” and the “MIT Technology Review”.
+Dr. Hayward received his Ph.D. in Biology from Columbia University in New York, NY, did his postdoctoral fellowship at the Vollum Institute and was a Research Assistant Professor at the Center for the Study of Weight Regulation at Oregon Health Sciences University where he was funded by NIDA and NIAAA.

 Yan Xu Ph.D., a Team Leader at Invivotek, is responsible for the Oncology program.